iluvjava/Maths/Notebook 2.0/AMATH 503/Complex Fourier Series (PDF Flavor).md

 dx
 $$

-How is this coefficient related to the previous fourier Coefficients?
+How is this coefficient related to the previous Fourier Coefficients?

 If I don't know anything about it, can we start from scratch to get this series?